← Back to blog index · 2026-05-10

 Risk Structure Comparison

-- Bitfinex insolvency: your funding wallet is insurance-fund-protected; historically no defaults but theoretically possible
+- Venue insolvency: your funding wallet is insurance-fund-protected; historically no defaults but theoretically possible

 - Liquidity risk: can’t withdraw mid-loan (only at maturity or borrower prepayment)